ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 - You can provision with **Endurance** tiers that feature pre-defined performance levels to fit workloads that don't have well-defined performance requirements.
 - You can fine-tune your storage to meet specific performance requirements and build a high-powered **Performance** environment by specifying the total number of input/output operations per second (IOPS)

+By default, you can provision a combined total of 700 {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} volumes.
+To increase the number of your volumes, contact your sales representative.
+For more information about increasing limits, see [Managing Storage limits](/docs/BlockStorage?topic=BlockStorage-managingstoragelimits).
+{: important}

 ## Ordering {{site.data.keyword.blockstorageshort}} in the UI
 {: #orderingthroughConsole}